konono/equlipse/README.md

 # equlipse
- This project aims to deploy OpenStack Mitaka using MAAS / Juju and relate OpenContrail
+ This project aims to deploy OpenStack Mitaka using MAAS / Juju and relate OpenContrail.

 ## Hardware requirements